 Notice Periods for Ending a Tenancy | A Guide for Landlords and Tenants

-The Renters' Rights Bill 2025 introduces major reforms to the private rental sector in England.
+The Renters' Rights Act 2025 introduces major reforms to the private rental sector in England.
 The most significant change is the abolition of Section 21 'no-fault' evictions, meaning landlords must now use Section 8 and provide a valid legal reason to end a tenancy.

 This guide outlines the notice periods and legal grounds for ending a tenancy, helping landlords, tenants, and property investors navigate the new framework.